Kmino-io/kmino-website/src/content/blog/design-vs-tech-debt.md

 # Design Debt vs Tech Debt: How to Diagnose, Prioritize, and Pay Down Both

 Most teams talk about “tech debt,” but just as often it’s design debt that blocks adoption and slows delivery.
 One hurts your users (confusing flows, inconsistent UI); the other hurts your developers (fragile code, risky changes).
 In reality, they compound each other.

-This post offers a pragmatic structure from our MVP scoping method and adding "AI‑aware" estimation to make visible progress in weeks, not quarters.
+Today I'll talk about a pragmatic structure from our MVP scoping method and adding "AI‑aware" estimation to make visible progress in weeks, not quarters.

 ## Definitions (so we fix the right thing)